martinp23/peeksgroup-website/content/home/intro.md

 +++
 The Peeks group employs rational molecular design to build new materials, with a focus on exploring supramolecular and macromolecular chemistry towards sensing and light-harvesting applications.
-Read more on our research page, or learn about group members.
-You can see what we have worked on previously on our publications page.
+Scroll through this page to learn more!

-The Peeks group is based in the School of Chemistry at UNSW Sydney.
+We are based in the [School of Chemistry](https://www.chemistry.unsw.edu.au/) at [UNSW Sydney](https://www.unsw.edu.au/).